marxin/script-misc/README.md

 + gcc-reorder-runner.sh - wrapper running batch of gcc binaries (function reorder specific)
 + readelf_sections - wrapper that will print all sections presented in ELF binary, display modes: none|latex|padded
 + readelf_relocs - prints for each relocation type number of relocations
++ ldd_informer - shows all dependencies of executable including size of all shared libraries